newbootz/ghissues/README.markdown

     repo: the_repo_you_are_dealing_withm
     issues_cache_file: some_file_name_for_caching_issues.yaml

-Also, you need to define an ENV value for GH_AUTH_TOKEN.
+Also, you need to define an ENV value for GH_AUTH_TOKEN

 See http://github.com/blog/170-token-authentication

-== REQUIREMENTS:
+## REQUIREMENTS:

 Ruby.
 I think that's all.
 And a github account and repo to use this with.
+Oh, and issues.

-== INSTALL:
+## INSTALL:

 The usual gem install stuff, with the required github additions.

+After adding github.com as a gem source,

+    sudo gem i neurogami-ghissues

-== LICENSE:
+## LICENSE:

 (The MIT License)